-Our Incubator Strategy is Expensive and May Not Be Successful.
-We have initiated a business strategy called our incubator strategy which is expensive and highly risky.
-The goal of this strategy is to nurture and develop companies that can be spun-off to our stockholders.
-This strategy has in the past required us to make significant investments in our business units, both for research and development, and also to develop a separate infrastructure for each of our divisions, sufficient to allow the division to function as an independent public company.
-We expect to continue to invest heavily in the development of our divisions with the goal of conducting additional public offerings.
+Our Operating Strategy for Developing Companies is Expensive and May Not Be Successful.
+Our business strategy entails intensive business development activities, which are expensive and highly risky.
+The goal of this strategy is to develop companies that can be spun-off to our stockholders.
+This strategy has in the past required us to make significant investments in our business units, both for research and development, and also to develop a separate infrastructure for certain of our business units, sufficient to allow the unit to function as an independent public company.
+We expect to continue to invest in the development of certain of our business units with the goal of obtaining additional capital to support further investment and eventually completing additional public offerings.
 We may not recognize the benefits of this investment for a significant period of time, if at all.
-Our ability to complete an initial public offering of any of our divisions and/or spin-off our interest to our stockholders will depend upon many factors, including:
+Our ability to complete private financings or an initial public offering of any of our business units and/or spin-off our interest to our stockholders will depend upon many factors, including:

-- . the overall performance and results of operations of the particular business unit; - . the potential market for our business unit; - . our ability to assemble and retain a broad, qualified management team for the business unit; - . our financial position and cash requirements; - . the business unit's customer base and product line; - . the current tax treatment of spin-off transactions and our ability to obtain favorable determination letters from the Internal Revenue Service; and

-. general economic and market conditions, including the receptivity of the stock markets to initial public offerings.
+- . the overall performance and results of operations of the particular business unit; - . the potential market for our business unit; - . our ability to assemble and retain a broad, qualified management team for the business unit; - . our financial position and cash requirements; - . the business unit's customer base and product line; - the current tax treatment of spin-off transactions and our ability to obtain favorable determination letters from the Internal Revenue Service; and - . general economic and market conditions, including the receptiveness of the stock markets to initial public offerings.

-We may not be able to complete a successful initial public offering or spin-off of any of our divisions in the near future, or at all.
-During fiscal 2000, we attempted to complete the initial public offering of Iteris.
-We aborted the offering due to adverse market conditions.
+We may not be able to complete a successful private or public offering or spin-off of any of our business units in the near future, or at all.
+During fiscal 2001, we attempted to complete the initial public offering of Iteris.
+We withdrew the offering due to adverse market conditions.
 Even if we do complete additional public offerings, we may decide not to spin-off a particular business unit, or to delay the spin-off until a later date.